-Things were very different back when I first got into the business due to the internet being in its very early stages of development.
-Back then we did not rely on our websites to bring in business.
-In fact, much of what we did relied more on old fashion marketing including advertising in newspapers and magazines.
+Things were very different back when I first got into the business because the internet was in its very early stages of development.
+Back then, we did not rely on our websites to bring in business.
+Much of what we did relied more on old fashion marketing, including advertising in newspapers and magazines.
 Fortunately for me, I was an early adopter of the internet and the power that it held for capturing business.
 I made having a dominant website/blog part of my business strategy.

 One important point to emphasize however is the need to market these pages well.
 As an agent you need to make sure they are done well to perform online.
 Having the basic understanding of both on page and off page SEO is important.
 For a Realtor to capture business from these type of pages you should come up in search for a phrase like top Real Estate agents Grafton Mass.
 When a consumer does a Google search like this they are looking to hire an agent.
 While this might not be a high volume search, it is a money search!
 This is not a casual real estate enthusiast but someone who is looking to hire a Realtor!